abi-oluwade/engineering-48-group-project-2/readme.md

 In cookbook:
 - Prerequisite - installed java package `openjdk-8-jdk`
 - Used online cookbook to install elastic search

-## <a name="github-colab"> Collaborating with Git and GitHub </a>
-- Before you merge a branch on your local machine, pull the branch you plan to merge to, from GitHub.
-- Then merge on your local machine
-- Then push to GitHub
-- **So:**
-  - pull
-  - merge (locally)
-  - push

 ### <a name="guidline"> General guideline </a>
  - Downloaded Kibana dashboards and Beats index patterns